anoopm031/python_exambot_heroku_v/README.md

 - https://t.me/Exam_edu_bot?start   - to checkout the bot

--Test creation example video: https://youtu.be/RAUyG97eNis
+- Test creation example video: https://youtu.be/RAUyG97eNis

--Test attempting example video: https://youtu.be/U-ZEEzZlRVQ
+- Test attempting example video: https://youtu.be/U-ZEEzZlRVQ

 - I might be adding a subjective test availability with the help of AWS S3 buckets.